 During two periods of time in the study, the week prior to randomization and the last week of study drug treatment, subjects were required to wear a device that captures BP readings multiple times per hour over a 24-hour period.
-This measurement provides a more complete picture of the patient's hypertension status than in-office measurements and eliminates the impact of the phenomenon known as "white coat" hypertension, which occurs when BP readings at a healthcare provider's office are higher than in other settings such as at home.
+This measurement provides a more complete picture of the patient's hypertension status than inoffice measurements and eliminates the impact of the phenomenon known as "white coat" hypertension, which occurs when BP readings at a healthcare provider's office are higher than in other settings such as at home.
 The change in 24-hour systolic ABPM from baseline to week 7 or 8 for the Part 1 100 mg QD cohort, demonstrated an 8.1 mmHg observed mean placebo-adjusted reduction in systolic BP.
-The ABPM response in the 50 mg QD was complicated by evidence of "white coat" hypertension, but after eliminating data from individuals who were not hypertensive, as measured by ABPM, there was evidence of a 10.5 mmHg observed mean placebo-adjusted reduction in the 100 mg QD cohort was an observed mean placebo-adjusted reduction of 8.0 mmHg and in the 50 mg QD hypertensive ABPM set there was an observed mean placebo-adjusted reduction of 4.1 mmHg.
+The ABPM response in the 50 mg QD was complicated by evidence of "white coat" hypertension, but after eliminating data from individuals who were not hypertensive, as measured by ABPM, there was evidence of a 10.5 mmHg observed mean placebo-adjusted reduction in systolic BP in individuals who were hypertensive as measured by ABPM (the 50mg QD hypertensive ABPM set).
+The average overnight BP reduction in the 100 mg QD cohort was an observed mean placebo-adjusted reduction of 8.0 mmHg and in the 50 mg QD hypertensive ABPM set there was an observed mean placebo-adjusted reduction of 4.1 mmHg.